 Year 4 (bottom gate) & Year 6 (top gate)

 Year 3 (bottom gate) & Year 5 (top gate)

 The entrance next to the council playground on Princess Avenue / Whittingham Road will be open to all children in the morning but parents will not be able to access the site through this gate.
-This gate will not be open at the end of the day for leaving school however we will keep this under review.
+This gate will not be open at the end of the day.

 Please do walk or cycle to school wherever possible in order to avoid traffic congestion on the roads close to school which can be a significant safety issue when too many cars are parked on the road.